lucasktlee/posts/published/spa-indemnities.md

 > nonfulfillment, of any covenant or agreement in this Agreement, shall be indemnification in accordance with this
 > section.

-I should note that in general, the purchaser(s) are more likely to resist having an exclusive remedy clause in the stock purchase agreement.
-They usually do not get their way, as can be seen by the data from the <abbr title="American Bar Association">ABA</abbr>, which shows a trend towards indemnification being the exclusive remedy in the stock purchase agreement:
+I should note that in general, the purchaser(s) are more likely to resist having an exclusive remedy clause in the acquisition agreement.
+They usually do not get their way, as can be seen by the data from the <abbr title="American Bar Association">ABA</abbr>, which shows a trend towards indemnification being the exclusive remedy in the acquisition agreement:

 <table class="condensed striped" id="table04">
     <caption><span>Table 4:</span> U.S. M&#38;A Transactions with Indemnification as Exclusive Remedy (Source: <abbr>ABA</abbr> 2011 Private Target M&#38;A Deal Points Study)</caption>